patrickspencer/sql_practice_running/heros/README.md

 ## Heros DB

-This database is about superheros superheros in general.
+This database is about superheros in general (and not just those that have super speed).

 ### Schema